 also output Tecplot’s SZL binary format with a designated file extension of .szplt.
 New versions of Tecplot 360 (2014 and later) can load both the PLT and SZL file formats.

-TecIO uses a C API, so it can easily be called from C, C++, or Fortran.
-The Tecio/examples folder contains both C++ and Fortran examples.
+TecIO uses a C API, so you can easily call it from C, C++, or Fortran.
+You’ll find the Tecio/examples folder contains both C++ and Fortran examples.

 There are two versions of TecIO: TecIO-MPI supports parallel writing of data and is used with MPI (message passing interface) applications like large-scale CFD codes.
 Standard TecIO uses threading to perform preliminary calculations in parallel but writes the data sequentially.

 TecIO can write either single or double precision floating point numbers.
 The API enables output of 8-, 16- and 32-bit integer variables to SZL files.
-Also, support for 64-bit zone sizes allow individual zones to exceed 2 billion points.
+Support for 64-bit zone sizes allow individual zones to exceed 2 billion points using SZL file format.
+Polyhedral zones are limited to 2 billion cells in PLT format.
+(Polyhedral zones are not supported by SZL file format.)

 All zone types may be written in serial (from a single MPI rank) to PLT files.
 For SZL files, see the following table.
 “Yes (unpartitioned)” means that